Latex Mattress Care and Maintenance

-Never expose your latex mattress cores to direct sunlight; always keep them covered.
-You may air it outside in a safe, shady position or indoors where there is good ventilation.
-Small areas of your latex cores can be spot-cleaned with warm water and mild detergent, but make sure that the latex is completely dry before installing it back inside the covering.
+Never expose your latex mattress cores to direct sunlight; always keep them covered and indoors where there is good ventilation.
+Small areas of your latex cores can be spot-cleaned with cloth, dampened with warm water and mild detergent, but make sure that the latex is completely dry before installing it back inside the covering.

 Washing the Mattress Cover

 For general good hygiene we recommend that you wash your mattress cover once a year, but this is not absolutely necessary.
 Because the top part of the cover can be completely separated from the bottom part you can easily wash the whole cover in 2 separate loads in your washing machine at home.
-For best results we recommend a gentle cold wash with mild detergent and hang to dry in the shade.
+Always wash your cover in cold water on a gentle cycle only using mild detergent and hang to dry in the shade.
 You can also dry clean, in which case we recommend that the environmentally friendly water based process is better than the more common spirit based process.

 Installing the Latex back in the Cover